Skip to main content

 • Starts the Gateway (if needed) and runs openclaw health.

-• Tip: openclaw status --deep adds gateway health probes to status output (requires a reachable gateway).
+• Tip: openclaw status --deep adds the live gateway health probe to status output, including channel probes when supported (requires a reachable gateway).

 Skills (recommended)